PortPy-Project/PortPy/README.md

 PortPy (**P**lanning and **O**ptimization for **R**adiation **T**herapy) is a community effort to develop the **first opensource python library** to facilitate the development and clinical translation of radiotherapy cancer treatment planning algorithms.
 PortPy includes:
 1. Research-ready data and code for *benchmarking*, *reproducibility*, and *community-driven* development.
-2. Interface to an open-source optimization package [CVXPy](https://www.cvxpy.org/) for easy/quick prototyping and out-of-the-box access to commercial/opensource optimization engines (e.g., Mosek, Gorubi, CPLEX, IPOPT).
+2. Interface to an open-source optimization package [CVXPy](https://www.cvxpy.org/) for easy/quick prototyping and out-of-the-box access to commercial/opensource optimization engines (e.g., Mosek, Gorubi, CPLEX).
 3. Visualization modules to visualize relevant plan information (e.g, dose volume histograms, dose distribution, fluence map).
 4. Evaluation modules to quantify plan quality with respect to established clinical metrics (e.g., RTOG metrics, dose conformality, tumor control probability, normal tissue control probability).
 # Data
 Data needed for optimization and algorithm development (e.g., a set of beams/beamlets/voxels, dose contribution of each beamlet to each voxel) are provided for a set of pre-specified machine parameters (e.g., beam/collimator/couch angles).
 We will initially provide these for a set of publicly available datasets from [TCIA](https://www.cancerimagingarchive.net/).
-We hope to expand our dataset in the future.
-The data needed for optimization is extracted from the research version of Eclipse<sup>TM</sup> treatment planning system ([Varian Medical Systems](https://www.varian.com/)) using its API.
+We initially start with two lung patients to get feedback and then expand to about 100 patients in version 1.xx (about end of July).
+We hope to further expand our dataset in the future.
+The data needed for optimization is extracted from Eclipse<sup>TM</sup>, a FDA-approved commerical treatment planning system ([Varian Medical Systems](https://www.varian.com/)), using its API.

 You can download the sample patient data [here](https://drive.google.com/drive/folders/1nA1oHEhlmh2Hk8an9e0Oi0ye6LRPREit?usp=sharing).